14 Things worth a try if you’re feeling too lonely to sleep

 Those extra hormones are also bad for your body in other ways as they can play into health issues that affect sleep such as weight gain, insulin resistance, pain, sleep apnea, and heart disease.
-And let’s not forget that how stress can weaken your immune system.
+And let’s not forget how stress can weaken your immune system.

 Loneliness is linked to fragmented sleep